simple-registry/simple-registry/doc/explanation/storage-backends.md

 In single-instance deployments, in-memory cache is sufficient.
 In multi-instance deployments, each instance maintains its own in-memory cache, so a write on instance A is not visible to instance B until the TTL expires.
 For consistency, use a shared Redis cache: when instance A writes a tag, all instances see the updated entry immediately.

 **Access time updates**: A recording pull appends one write-once entry under the target's `!atime/` directory, named newest-first (inverted-millisecond ordinal plus a short hash of the client identity) with a JSON body carrying the authenticated client and the RFC3339 pull time, so access times double as a rolling audit log.
-Readers stay O(1): retention and the admin API list only the newest entry, falling back to the legacy overwritten single key, which is no longer written and which scrub retires once an entry exists.
-Scrub always keeps each target's newest entry (retention needs the last access durably) and collects superseded entries older than a one-hour audit window (hardcoded today, a config knob later).
+Readers stay O(1): retention and the admin API list only the newest entry, falling back to the legacy overwritten single key, which nothing writes and which scrub retires once an entry exists.
+Scrub always keeps each target's newest entry (retention needs the last access durably) and collects superseded entries older than a one-hour audit window (hardcoded).

 The stamp is written inline: every stamped pull is one extra storage write, and same-millisecond stamps never contend (distinct clients land as distinct entries; a same-client repeat dedupes by key).
 Entries accumulate between scrub sweeps proportional to distinct-client pull volume, bounded by the collection window; readers stay O(1) regardless.
 Disable `update_pull_time` if retention does not need last-pull times.